 In this article:

 Evidence of insurability (EOI) is personal health information that insurance carriers require plan participants to provide.
-This is often done through an EOI form that serves as a medical questionnaire.
+This is often done through an EOI application that serves as a medical questionnaire.

-Carriers usually request an EOI form to be submitted for voluntary products when the plan participant chooses a coverage amount that is over the guaranteed issue amount (the amount of coverage that is pre-approved by the carrier).
+Carriers usually request an EOI application to be submitted for voluntary plans when the plan participant chooses a coverage amount that is over the guaranteed issue amount (the amount of coverage that is pre-approved by the carrier).